argon17/argon17.github.io/content/posts/first-solo-trip-to-karwar-20240213.md

 +++
-title="First Ever Solo Trip to Karwar" description="A journey filled with beautiful landscapes, unexpected mishaps, hidden gems, and the unforgettable experience of witnessing the sea for the first time" date=2024-02-13
+title="First Ever Solo Trip to Karwar" description="A 1200 kms journey filled with beautiful landscapes, unexpected mishaps, hidden gems, and the unforgettable experience of witnessing the sea for the first time" date=2024-02-13

 [taxonomies]